gatesphere/blog-new/pages/2014/03/26/gift-giving-in-games.md

 ---
-date: 26/03/2014
+date: 2014-03-26
-tags: game design, game mechanics, board games
+tags: [game design, game mechanics, board games]
 title: Gift giving in games

 An under-used mechanic in board game designs is that of gift giving.
 The big problem with gift giving in the context of a game is how to incentivize it without turning it into a trade...